 Revealing that you’re under pressure to close the sale means your prospect doesn’t have to concede as much as they might have otherwise.
-They might also try to sneak in a few audacious asks.
+They might also try to sneak in a few audacious asks at the buzzer.
 After all, if they know that you’re desperate to get a contract inked by midnight, why shouldn’t they push you to lower your price or offer expanded services for free?

 This isn’t to say that expressing urgency is always a bad thing.
-For instance, the prospect might have discussed a drop-dead date that they need to have a solution in place by.
-Working backwards from that date and accounting for installation and training, the salesperson can pinpoint the ideal contract sign date.
+For instance, the prospect might have discussed a drop-dead date that they need to have a solution in place.
+Working backward from that date and accounting for installation and training, the salesperson can pinpoint the ideal contract sign date.
 And if that day is today?
 Time to turn up the heat.

 Splitting the difference means substantially decreasing your margins.
 It also makes your product appear dramatically less valuable.
 Try to resolve the difference another way.
 Even a small concession can help you bridge a stand-off by making your prospect feel like they've successfully "won" something and making you seem more reasonable.